Template for PTE Summarize Spoken Text: Tips For Higher Scores

 This is the first as well as the most important factor that can affect your score.

 The content of your summary should accurately reflect the main points of the spoken text.
-It’s important to capture the key ideas and supporting details.
-By meeting all the requirements, you can achieve the highest result in this aspect.

 Your answer would not be highly assessed if it rambles, does not focus on the main idea, or can not transfer the overall meaning of the recording.